-This is the count of computers accessing the internet via T-3 or greater lines.
+This is the count of computers accessing the Internet via T-3 or greater lines.
 T-3 bandwidth is approximately 45mbps, 672 individual channels each supporting 64kbps.
 T-3 lines utilize fiber optic cable.
-See: Telecommunication Connections
+See: Internet Connectivity

-TECHNOLOGY EXPENDITURES:
+TECHNOLOGY (OTHER OPERATING) EXPENDITURES:

 These are the costs associated with computer hardware and software used to support library operations or to link to external networks, including the Internet.
-It includes expenditures for equipment used to run information service products when that expenditure can be separated from the price of the product, all fees and usage costs associated with internet access, telecom and ISP charges.
-New Library Automation Systems are reported as Capital Expenditures, however, yearly costs associated with maintaining Automation Systems can be included here.
+It includes expenditures for equipment used to run information service products when that expenditure can be separated from the price of the product, and all fees and usage costs associated with internet access, telecom and ISP charges.
+New Library Automation Systems are reported as Capital Expenditures, however, yearly costs associated with maintaining Automation Systems are included here.
 See: Other Operating Expenditures, Library Building Expenditures, Miscellaneous Expenditures

 TELECOM:

 See: E-Rate Discounts

+TEXT-BASED COMPUTERS:

+These are computers that are ONLY capable of text-based access, i.e., DOS applications.
+See: Computers, GUI Computers

+TIMBER TAX (LOCAL OPERATING) REVENUE:

+Revenue which the library has received from the taxes paid on timber harvested within a district.
+See: Local Operating Revenue, Contracting Entities Revenue, Local Jurisdiction Revenue, Other Local Revenue

+TOTAL EXPENDITURES: